Ayushverma8/Xvarsity/README.md

 ### Tech

-We uses a number of open source projects to work properly:
+We uses a number of open source projects to work properly and efficiently:

 * [Twitter Bootstrap] - great UI boilerplate for modern web apps